GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

     - I will name mine `template-guide-load-balancer-sg`
     - Description along the lines of "Allows inbound internet TCP traffic on port 80."
 TODO: 22, 443, icmp?
     - Select the VPC you created earlier, mine is named `template-guide-vpc`
-    - Add a inbound rules to allow TCP traffic on port 80 from any ipv4 or ipv6 address (unless you have a good reason to discriminate).
+    - Add inbound rules to allow TCP traffic on port 80 from any ipv4 or ipv6 address (unless you have a good reason to discriminate).
-    - TODO: restrict outbound to ecs only?
     <details>
         <summary>See Image</summary>
         <img src="./.github/readme-images/sg-load-balancer.png" width="600px"/>